BrookTsui/BrookTsui.github.io/_pages/miacellane.md

 author_profile: true
 ---

-I was the drama club leader for 2 years in Sichuan University, your Miscellane cuihaoran
+I was the drama club leader for 2 years in Sichuan University.
+During this time, I have passed the most lighthearted years, and

 ---

-fddfaff